robkinyon/ruby-dsl-maker/README.md

 these methods will return an array with all the return values in the order they were encountered.

-### Coercions
+### Type Coercions

-There are three defined coercions for use within `generate_dsl()`:
+There are four pre-defined type coercions for use within `generate_dsl()`:

-  * String - This takes any string.
+  * String - This takes whatever you give it and returns the string within it.
+  * Integer - This takes whatever you give it and returns the integer within it.
   * Boolean - This takes whatever you give it and returns the truthiness of it.
   * `generate_dsl()` - This descends into another level of DSL.

-You will be able to add your own coercions in a forthcoming version of DSL::Maker.
+You can add additional type coercions using `add_type()` as described above.

 ### Helpers